Robson2k7/Books_Career_Path_v3/README.md

 # IT Career Path Creator

-An application that supports selecting an IT career path by matching books from the Helion publishing house's catalog to the skills required for a given profession.
+An application that allows users to choose a profession in the IT industry, presents the required skill path, and suggests appropriate books from Helion's catalog to support the development of these competencies.

 ## Features